 1. Prepare for your bird count:

 Once you’ve registered, the following ideas and resources will help you learn about birds and get started with your Bird Blitz.

 - Download your region-specific Bird ID Guide from Birds Canada.
 Print a card in colour, double-sided, for each student.
 You may choose to laminate the cards for use outside or subsequent activities.

-- Bird Tally– Print a Bird Tally to help keep track of your observations.
+- Print a Bird Tally form to record observations during your bird count.